TUNE-401 will be the first epigenetic therapy to enter clinical trials for an infectious disease

-)--Leading epigenome editing company Tune Therapeutics announced today that it has received clinical trial application (CTA) approval from the New Zealand Medicines and Medical Devices Safety Authority (Medsafe) to initiate a Phase 1b clinical trial for TUNE-401 – an investigational epigenetic silencing therapy designed to treat chronic Hepatitis B (HBV).
+Leading epigenome editing company Tune Therapeutics announced today that it has received clinical trial application (CTA) approval from the New Zealand Medicines and Medical Devices Safety Authority (Medsafe) to initiate a Phase 1b clinical trial for TUNE-401 – an investigational epigenetic silencing therapy designed to treat chronic Hepatitis B (HBV).

 With this approval, TUNE-401 is expected to be the first epigenetic therapy to enter the clinic for the treatment of a common and infectious disease.
-Over 250 million
+Over 250 millionpeople are currently living with chronic HBV infection, which is also the leading cause of hepatocellular carcinoma, or liver cancer – accounting for around 56% of cases worldwide.

 The first-in-human study will evaluate the safety, tolerability, pharmacokinetics (PK), and pharmacodynamics (PD) of TUNE-401 in adult participants with chronic HBV.
 The initial clinical trial site will be in Auckland, New Zealand, and led by Principal Investigator Dr. Ed Gane.